When to plant Melon in Pratt County, KS

 Pratt County, Kansas is in USDA Hardiness Zone 6b.
 The average last spring frost is April 15 and first fall frost is October 24.

-Pratt County County sits in USDA Zone 6b.
+Pratt County sits in USDA Zone 6b.
 Melon grows reliably in zones 4a through 11b, so it's a good fit here.

-Can Melon grow in Pratt County County's climate?
+Can Melon grow in Pratt County's climate?

 Your Pratt County Garden Planner — Free